PowerPointLabs/PowerPointLabs-Website/_docs/agenda-lab.md

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/agenda-lab-10.png">

-After configuring your template slide, click `Synchronize Agenda` from the Agenda Lab dropdown to apply your changes to the rest of the agenda slides.
+After configuring your template slide, click `Synchronize Agenda` from the Agenda dropdown menu to apply your changes to the rest of the agenda slides.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/agenda-lab-11.png">